Vonage-Community/sample-trailblazerdx-hackathon/README.md

 2. We have set up Vonage accounts to facilitate quick start-up.
 In order to get one of those account allocated to your demo you will need first to authenticate your regular Vonage account.

 3. If you have already a Vonage account, continue to step 4.
-If you do not have yet Vonage account, click here to create an account: [Vonage Developer account](https://developer.vonage.com/en/event/trailblazer-dx-2024/register) then continue to the step 4.
+If you do not have yet a Vonage account, click [here]((https://developer.vonage.com/en/event/trailblazer-dx-2024/register) to create an account.

 4. Once your Vonage regular account is ready then [click here](https://neru-10ba29da-hackathon-portal-dev.use1.runtime.vonage.cloud/) to retrieve an account-funded 10DLC number for the hackathon demo purposes.